huijeong1015/T-Board/README.md

 TODO: Andy to post Dynamic View

 ### Getting Started
 #### Prerequisites
+These are the prerequisites for our internal team.
+We will update this section once our project is deployed with instructions for outside contributors.

 * Install [Docker](https://www.docker.com)
+* Install virtual environment (See chapter 1 in ECE444 textbook for instructions)

 #### Deployment
-We will update this section once our project is deployable
+These are the deployment instructions for our internal team.
+We will update this section once our project is deployed with instructions for outside contributors.

-1. activate the flask virtual environment
+1. Activate your virtual environment
-2. set the environment variable to the event_details.py file (e.g. $env:FLASK_APP = "event_details.py" for windows)
+2. Set the environment variable to the event_details.py file (e.g. $env:FLASK_APP = "event_details.py" for windows)
-3. run the file (python -m flask run)
+3. Run the file (python -m flask run)
+   1. Download neccesary libraries if you see errors in terminal
-4. use local host plus the extension to see the site
+4. Use local host plus the extension to see the site
+   1. /login to see login page
+   2. /register to see user registration page

 ## Contact Information
 * Hui Lee: huijeong.lee@mail.utoronto.ca